-During the summers we’d have little to no activity, or perhaps it was just too busy and loud for us to notice.
-But during the off season, things would change and we’d start noticing some activity again.
-While we never actually saw anything, the office consensus was that "whatever" or "whoever" was with us felt like a young boy being playful and not malicious.
-Just some mischievous little guy who found it funny to open and shut random doors, trigger motion sensors, and hide small items.
-He became part of our new normal and when something happened and anyone questioned an odd noise, we'd nonchalantly explain "oh it was probably the ghost" as if it were a rational reason.
-When someone got loud we'd remind them "don't piss off the ghost."
-We got so comfortable with his presence that eventually we'd wish him good night as we closed the office down to go home.
+This became our new normal.
+While we never actually saw anything, the office consensus was that "whatever" or "whoever" was with us felt playful and not malicious.
+Just a mischievous something that who found it funny to open and shut random doors, occasionally hide things, and did not appreciate conflict.
+When something happened and anyone questioned an odd noise, we'd nonchalantly explain "oh it was probably the ghost" as if it were a rational reason.
+When someone got loud, we'd remind them "don't piss off the ghost."
+We got so comfortable with its presence that eventually we'd wish it a good night as we closed the office down to go home.

-Angerly, I stomped off towards the parking lot taking inventory of everyone there.
-I wanted to know who was the asshole who decided to go hide in my office and scare me.
-To my dismay, I could see all my friends still standing right there where I had left them.
-Regardless of no one being missing, I went off on them.
-I ranted about how their little prank wasn’t funny and I would get them back tenfold.
-They looked confused as ever and reassured me, through many laughs, that it wasn’t them.
-They laughed some more and mocked me about having going insane and having an overactive imagination.
-Yet, no one dared to go back inside and check it out for themselves.
+I said bye bye bye to that bullshit and ran the fuck out of the building.
+I stormed off towards the parking lot taking inventory of everyone there.
+I wanted to know who the asshole was who decided to follow me in and scare me.
+Yet, to my dismay, everyone was accounted for.
+I told them what happened and warned them that I would find out who was behind this little joke and get them back 10-fold.
+They looked confused but reassured me, through many laughs, that it wasn’t them.
+They teased about me having spent too much time in the sun and becoming delusional, yet no one dared to go back inside and check it out for themselves.

-Things went back to our unusual usual.
-Just clicks here and there, door knob wiggles, and sometimes even giggles.
-We always stayed in the office in pairs, and nothing THAT bad ever happened again... at least not while I was working there.
-I am no longer at that job.
-I have not had any weird or inexplicable experiences in other of my offices since... well not of paranormal nature.
-But, I must say, out of all the co-worker’s I’ve had it, that little prankster was far from the worst!
+During my last few weeks at the waterpark, things went back to our unusual usual.
+Just clicks here and there, doorknob wiggles, and sometimes that sense of being watched.
+Since leaving my job at the waterpark, I have not had any weird or inexplicable experiences.
+I must say, out of all the co-worker’s I’ve had it, that little prankster was far from the worst!